-The purpose of this document is to help you to write your Doctoral Plan, which you have to compile in advance of the Aptitude Colloquium.
+The purpose of this document is to help you to write your doctoral plan, which you have to submit to your Department in advance of the aptitude colloquium.

-The integrated Research Proposal will be the basis for your Aptitude Colloquium, which you need to pass in order to advance to definitive admission as a doctoral student.
+The integrated research proposal will be the basis for your aptitude colloquium, which you need to pass in order to advance to definitve admission as a doctoral student.

-Please note that the Doctoral Plan has not the character of a legally binding agreement but is rather a declaration of intent between you and your supervisor and should be conceived as a living instrument.
+Please note that the doctoral plan has not the character of a legally binding agreement but is rather a declaration of intent between you and your supervisor and should be conceived as a living instrument.
 Changes are possible and in many cases certainly necessary.

-Major changes should be documented in the annual progress report and discussed during status conversations.
+Major changes should be documented in the annual status conversations.